SzczurekYT/HytaleGradlePlugin/README.md

 }
 ```

-## Browsing Hytale Source
-If you need IDE indexing of the Hytale server code, e.g. to find usages inside the server, you can generate the sources using `./gradlew generateSources`
+## Gradle Tasks

+`./gradlew generateSources` generates a decompiled jar of the Hytale server sources to improve IDE indexing.

+`./gradlew runServer` runs the Hytale server with your plugin installed.

+`./gradlew installPlugin` copies your plugin jar to the server's mods folder but does not start the server, useful if you want to reload your plugin without restarting the server.